-Although my family traces its lineage to one of the students of Rabbi Israel Baal Shem Tov, founder of the Chassidic movement, this was the first time I had philosophical discussions with someone like this.
+Although my family traces its lineage to one of the students of Rabbi Israel Baal Shem Tov, founder of the Chassidic movement, this was the first time I held philosophical discussions with someone like this.
 I felt my soul being drawn to my Chassidic roots, and with each conversation, my understanding and appreciation for Judaism’s spiritual dimension grew.

-As I furthered my in-depth studies of Judaism, a verse I studied from this week’s Torah portion Va’etchanan (Deuteronomy 3:23–7:11), provided me with a profound appreciation of God’s essence.
+As I furthered my in-depth studies of Judaism, a verse I studied from this week’s Torah portion, Va’etchanan (Deuteronomy 3:23–7:11), provided me with a profound appreciation of God’s essence.

-finite God who is beyond limitations cannot be described as having parts or divisions.
-I often raise this point as a powerful refutation of the Christian belief in the trinity.
+This belief is significant because an infinite God Who is beyond limitations cannot be described as having parts or divisions.
+I often raise this point as a powerful refutation of the Christian belief in the Trinity.

-Think of it this way: You are on a ski slope on a bright sunny day and the snow reflects so much light it is impossible to see.
+Think of it this way: You are on a ski slope on a bright sunny day, and the snow reflects so much light it is impossible to see.
 Putting on dark sunglasses makes it possible to function in this bright environment by concealing and limiting the amount of light you perceive.

 Although it is still light outside, the concealment gives the opposite impression that it is dark.
-So too, when God conceals His unlimited, infinite essence, we perceive the opposite in the form of a finite limited world, even though this is not the true reality.
+So too, when God conceals His unlimited, infinite essence, we perceive the opposite in the form of a finite, limited world, even though this is not the true reality.

 Understandably, the Shema passage, “Hear, O Israel!
-The Lord is our God, the Lord is one [אחד–echad]” (Deuteronomy 6:4), is a command to the people of Israel to believe in God’s absolute oneness.
+The Lord is our God, the Lord is One [אחד–echad]” (Deuteronomy 6:4), is a command to the people of Israel to believe in God’s absolute Oneness.

-Some missionaries argue that if the Shema was intended to teach the indivisible nature of God it would have said that God is “singular” [יחד–yachid] rather than “echad–one.”
-This argument is incorrect because the use of the word “echad” teaches that God is One even within a world of apparent plurality.
+Some missionaries argue that if the Shema was intended to teach the indivisible nature of God, it would have said that God is “singular” [יחד–yachid] rather than “echad–one.”
+This argument is incorrect, because the use of the word “echad” teaches that God is One even within a world of apparent plurality.

-I meditate daily on God’s absolute oneness, and this spiritual enlightenment brings peace, meaning, and balance to my life.
+I meditate daily on God’s absolute Oneness, and this spiritual enlightenment brings peace, meaning, and balance to my life.